maxdiluca/virtualrealitylab/content/authors/P_Naveen_Goswami/index.md

   - Project Students
 ---

-Naveen Goswami is listed as an MSc student in the VR Lab, supervised by Daniele Giunchi.
-His project area is XR and generative AI, with the project title **AI-assisted UX design for immersive analytics environments**.
+Naveen Goswami is an MSc student in the VR Lab, supervised by Daniele Giunchi.
+His project area is XR and generative AI, and his project title is **AI-assisted UX design for immersive analytics environments**.